haihala/whoops-all-grapplers/docs/2. Areas/fluff/philosophy.md

 - It fixes a problem or enhances gameplay
 - It doesn't have any obvious problems
 - It doesn't clash with player promises

+## What makes WAG special
+- The items system
+- Tight and fast gameplay.
+Strive for almost a duck game esque speed.